pimcore/pimcore/doc/Development_Documentation/02_MVC/02_Template/02_Templating_Helpers/03_HeadScript.md

 # HeadScript Templating Helper

+> The HeadScript templating helper is an extension of the [Placeholder Templating Helper](./00_Placeholder.md)

 The HTML `<script>` element is used to either provide inline client-side scripting elements or link to a remote resource containing client-side scripting code.
 The HeadScript helper allows you to manage both.